10 Sep How motion design will transform your UI

 Motion design can guide the user through an app or web experience, with animations intuitively communicating where to focus, what to do next, or what is the most important on a page.
 For example, an app ‘how-to’ uses visual cues to lead the user through each step of the tutorial.

 Using deliberate motion can both acknowledge user input, and help them navigate through information without losing their bearings.
 Motion revamps navigation to make it natural or even abstract.
 Motion is intuitive and can bring life into the interface while maintaining context.

 Users are beginning to anticipate interfaces that are fluid and responsive.
 When users are unsure about an element’s function, they tend to hover over it.
 Good user interface design capitalizes off of this intuition and comes to life by providing the user with instant feedback, like a hover animation.
 This enables the browsing experience to remain uninterrupted, answering any questions as soon as they arise.

 Kinetic UI’s Craig Dehner says that “Your designs come alive when they respond to touch and deep connections are made when they respond in delightful ways.”

 Motion design can help users understand the flow between two things, which makes navigation much more user-friendly.
 In addition to this, motion can be used to either entertain or distract as one feature transitions into the next.
 Animations can hold the user’s attention while a page loads, creating the illusion of speed, making them more likely to wait patiently for their content.

-Motion design is a creative way to convey a coherent narrative that will stick with consumers and is an integral part of user-friendly UI.
+Motion design is a creative way to convey a coherent narrative that will stick with consumers and is an integral part of effective user interface design.
+Animation can help push your brand’s identity, whether you want to convey a straightforward and efficient tech focus or a friendly and fun personality.
 Just be sure that your animations are purposeful and subtle enough to provide the user with an awesome experience.